 If you hear people talk about “hustle” and acquisition, run– they will use you and are short-term oriented.

-The reason wealthy people talk about helping others is NOT because:
+The reason wealthy people talk about helping others is NOT that:

 + They have so much money, they can be philanthropic.

 + Making donations is a great tax shelter and makes up for the dirty things they did to get rich.

 + Wealthy people don’t need money, so they now want to be famous.